🧠 If Your CRM Died Tomorrow, Could Your Manager Survive?

 • Makes sure the sales team uses CRM minimally — and generates reports via organized spreadsheets with client tabs

-• Defines clear sales targets and KPIs
+• Defines clear sales targets, KPIs, and conversion goals

 • Insists on weekly data audits to clean duplicates and fix stale entries